chingu-voyage6/Geckos-Team-27/README.md

 # YouTube Clone | Geckos-Team-27

 A clone of the most popular video-sharing website.
-Live version can ne accessed here: [https://youtube-clone-site.herokuapp.com](https://youtube-clone-site.herokuapp.com)
+Live version can be accessed here: [https://youtube-clone-site.herokuapp.com](https://youtube-clone-site.herokuapp.com)

 ## Our MVP